Skip to content

 Name Type Description Default

---from text Comma-separated source folders (supports globs, e.g. 'images/*').
+--from text Comma-separated source folders (supports globs like 'images/*').
 None

 --source, -s text Source name to write (e.g. 'unsplash', 'personal').
 None